kwiatks/climate-change-setup-oxford/README.md

 #### Architecture

- An overview of the architecture is shown below
+An overview of the architecture is shown below.
+We have introduced a PAIRS Proxy just for this event so as to be able to hide access to the details of a special username/password which gives us more rights then a standard user would be given.
+In a normal architecture this Proxy is not present and an end users access rights are control but which PAIRS group they are assigned to.

 ![](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/images/ox-architecture.png)